flmath/greens_pages/public/README.md

-# New take on my webCV, not expanded with blog post features.
+# New take on my webCV, now expanded with blog post features.

 ### Graphics Sources and inspirations: